BA/BA (Hons) Film and Media

 On this course you will:

-- Study film as an artistic and commercial enterprise, as well as various media institutions and the debates surrounding them.
-You will engage in deep critical thinking about culture, media and society as a whole.
+• study film from artistic, cultural and industry perspectives, as well as various media institutions and the debates surrounding them.
+You will engage in deep critical thinking about culture, media and society as a whole; and

 You can opt to study for an honours degree over four years or an ordinary degree over three years.
 You will complete a range of modules each year as outlined.